worldbank/counting-people-climate-risk/README.md

 ## Overview

-For the Vision Indicator, people at high risk from climate-related hazards are defined as those exposed to any hazard and vulnerable to experiencing losses, using a set of agreed thresholds.
+People at high risk from climate-related hazards are defined as those exposed to any hazard and vulnerable on any dimension, using a set of agreed thresholds.

 Currently, exposure to four climate-related hazard events is considered:
 * **Agricultural droughts**